latest update February 2025 - original post in June 2022

 This is the official astronomical constellation map and as such in reference to the celestial equator.

-In Astrology we use a coordinate system in reference to the ecliptic...
+In Astrology we measure or draw in reference to the ecliptic (see picture below).

-Eridanus ends at the star Achernar (alpha) at roughly 20 degrees sidereal Aquarius - here not only the river of life flows but also the water out of the Aquarian urn, both into the "open mouth" of Pisces Austrinus...
+Eridanus ends at the star Achernar (alpha) at roughly 20 degrees sidereal Aquarius - here the river of life flows together with the water out of the Aquarian urn, into the "open mouth" of Pisces Austrinus...

 Not one "Messier object" in Eridanus though - Charles Messier (1730 - 1817) was a very active Astronomer who is credited with many discoveries and his catalogue of 110 objects (mainly clusters and some nebulae) is still in use as the "Messier catalogue"...
 He was known as a "comet-hunter" and made the catalogue to make it easier to distinguish between "transiting" and "fixed" objects...